Referrals to TeleMental Health

 Clients must be notified that the consultation will take place via videoconference.
 Our Telepsychiatry Service is NOT a crisis service.
 Clients who are experiencing a mental health crisis should go to their nearest emergency department.

-Ongoing treatment or therapy is not currently offered through the Telemental Health program.
+Ongoing treatment or therapy is not currently offered through TeleMental Health Service.

 CAMH is a teaching hospital committed to research in the field of mental health and addictions.
 As part of our ongoing efforts to improve client care and program development, CAMH Telepsychiatry may invite clients to participate in research and quality improvement initiatives.

-Adults 18 years of age or older who are seeking assessment or consultation in general psychiatry via videoconference.
+Adults 18 years of age or older who are seeking assessment or consultation in general psychiatry via videoconference and who live in the North East, North West and North Simcoe Muskoka LHIN regions and/or self identifies as a Partner Site in Ontario (regardless of LHIN).

-- Clients must be referred by a physician or nurse practitioner with an active license and OHIP billing number
+Clients/patients must be referred by a physician or nurse practitioner.

-- Clients must be willing to participate via videoconference (OTN)
+Clients/patients must be willing to participate via videoconference on CAMH approved platforms.

-- Clients who refuse to participate via videoconference
+Clients/patients who refuse to participate via videoconference on CAMH approved platforms.

 Services Offered As